 Listeria is found in soil and water and can contaminate many foods.
 Foods associated with listeriosis include deli meats and hot dogs, unpasteurized milk and dairy products, soft cheese made with unpasteurized milk, refrigerated smoked seafood, and raw sprouts.

-Prevention of listeriosis involves proper food handling and storage, including thoroughly cooking raw food from animal sources, washing raw vegetables thoroughly before eating, keeping uncooked meats separate from vegetables and cooked and ready-to-eat foods, avoiding unpasteurized milk and products made from it, and following label instructions for storing and cooking ready-to-eat foods.
+Proper food handling and storage can prevent listeriosis.
+This includes thoroughly cooking raw food from animal sources, washing raw vegetables thoroughly before eating, keeping uncooked meats separate from vegetables and cooked and ready-to-eat foods, avoiding unpasteurized milk and products made from it, and following label instructions for storing and cooking ready-to-eat foods.

 Anyone who suspects they may have eaten food contaminated with Listeria and who subsequently becomes ill should seek medical attention.
-High-risk individuals who may have eaten contaminated food should seek medical advice, even if they do not have symptoms due to the potential severity of this illness.
+Due to the potential severity of this illness, high-risk individuals who may have eaten contaminated food should seek medical advice, even if they do not have symptoms.

 How Long Does Staphylococcus Poisoning Last?